zoogie/MSET9/README.md

 ## Can I do it?
 -- You need a 3ds 11.4-11.17, any region (probably, haven't tested them all)<br>
 -- A USB to SD reader<br>
--- Windows/Linux PC (this might be expanded to MAC and/or Android at some point, if possible)<br>
+-- Windows/MAC/Linux PC (this might be expanded to chromeOS and/or Android at some point, if possible)<br>

 ## Directions
 In release archive or, preferably, [3DS Hacks Guide- MSET9](https://3ds.hacks.guide/installing-boot9strap-(mset9).html).<br>